There are no resource consent applications currently open for public submission.

 If an application is publicly notified, anyone can make a submission for or against the proposal.

-If an application is limited notified, only those people/parties who the Council planner has determined affected can make a submission.
+If an application is limited notified, only those people/parties who the Council planner has determined are affected can make a submission.
 Council will formally notify the people considered affected by the proposal.
 Council will advise you before doing this, so you can decide whether you want to proceed or not.

 Submissions must be made in writing using the form prescribed by the legislation.